 The agreement of ${\bm f}_{n0}$ with $\langle \, \varphi^n \, \rangle$ is much better than that of the perturbative expansion.
 We do not believe that this is accidental, and we consider this result as evidence that the formula for correlation functions based on quantum $A_\infty$ algebras contains information beyond perturbation theory.

 Let us explore larger values of $\lambda$.
-The data for the perturbative expansion of the two-point function when $\lambda = 0.2$ is also presented in table~\ref{table-Euclidean-higher-perturbative}, and we see that the perturbation theory completely breaks down.
+The data for the perturbative expansion of the two-point function when $\lambda = 0.2$ are also presented in table~\ref{table-Euclidean-higher-perturbative}, and we see that the perturbation theory completely breaks down.
 For $\lambda = 0.2$, the evaluation of ${\bm f}_{20}$ with $N=100$ and the exact value of $\langle\, \varphi^2\, \rangle$ are

-Even in the regime where the perturbative expansion breaks down, we see that the formula for correlation functions based on quantum $A_\infty$ algebras still works!
-By keeping the precision of about $1 \%$, we can increase the coupling constant up to $\lambda \simeq 3$.
+Even when the perturbative expansion breaks down, we see that the formula for correlation functions based on quantum $A_\infty$ algebras still works!
+While requiring a precision of about $1 \%$, we can increase the coupling constant up to $\lambda \simeq 3$ when $N = 100 \,$.
 Further data are presented in table~\ref{table-Euclidean-nonperturbative1} and table~\ref{table-Euclidean-nonperturbative2}.